Hastingleigh: History

 Hastingleigh gets its name from the Haestingas, a Jutish tribe that lived in the area.

-The village was in existence before the Domesday Book and originally lay in the valley by the Church of England church (St. Mary the Virgin) but following the plague, the main settlement was relocated to its current position.
-The church is made of stone, in the Early English style, and has a tower containing one bell: there is a brass to John Halke, d.1604, and Amia his wife, d.1596: The maternal grandparents of Dr. William Harvey; his mother Joane was born at South Hill, Hastingleigh and married Thomas Harvie of Folkestone, in Hastingleigh Church.
+The village was in existence before the Domesday Book of 1086, and originally lay in the valley by the Church of England church (St. Mary the Virgin) but following the plague, the main settlement was relocated to its current position.
+The church is made of stone, in the Early English style, and has a tower containing one bell: there is a brass to John Halke, d.1604, and Amia his wife, d.1596: The maternal grandparents of Dr William Harvey, who discovered the Circulation of the blood, had links to the village; his mother Joane was born at South Hill, Hastingleigh and married Thomas Harvie of Folkestone, in Hastingleigh Church.

 The nave and aisle were restored in 1880 and the chancel in 1886: the church affords 200 sittings.
 12th-century murals were partially uncovered on the north wall, and south east corner of the church in 1966.

 Hastingleigh was late in receiving a broadband service, in late 2006.
 It held most requests status for six months before conversion.